fastapi/fastapi/docs/en/docs/advanced/custom-response.md

 But you can also declare the `Response` that you want to be used, in the *path operation decorator*.

-The contents that you return from your *path operation function* will be put inside of that `Response`.
+The contents that you return from your *path operation function* will be put inside that `Response`.

 And if that `Response` has a JSON media type (`application/json`), like is the case with the `JSONResponse` and `UJSONResponse`, the data you return will be automatically converted (and filtered) with any Pydantic `response_model` that you declared in the *path operation decorator*.